 Legislation and regulations

-In May 2014, the U.S. Food and Drug Administration issued new regulations strengthening warnings for indoor tanning devices.
-These regulations include:
+U.S. Food and Drug Administration regulations on indoor tanning include:

 A strong recommendation against the use of tanning beds by minors under 18.